clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 - **min_value** (*Optional*, int8): Minimum value of the indicator.
 Defaults to `0`.
 - **mode** (*Optional*, string): `NORMAL`: the indicator is drawn from the minimum value to the current. `REVERSE`: the indicator is drawn counter-clockwise from the maximum value to the current. `SYMMETRICAL`: the indicator is drawn from the middle point to the current value.
 Defaults to `NORMAL`.
 - **value** (*Optional*, int8): Actual value of the indicator at start, in `min_value`-`max_value` range.
 Defaults to `0`.
-- Style options from [lvgl-styling](#lvgl-styling).
+- Style options from [Style properties](#lvgl-styling).
 The background of the bar and it uses the typical background style properties.
 Adding padding will make the indicator smaller or larger.

 **Actions:**